CodeCasterNL/WindowsServiceExtensions/docs/index.md

 * You set `ServiceBase.ExitCode` to 0 and call `ServiceBase.Stop()`: no events will be logged, your service's recovery actions won't run.
 * You set `ServiceBase.ExitCode` to > 0 and call `ServiceBase.Stop()`: events 7023 ("service terminated with the following error") and 7034 (" service terminated unexpectedly") will be logged, your service's recovery actions won't run.
-* You set `ServiceBase.ExitCode` to > 0 and _don't_ call `ServiceBase.Stop()` but just exit the application: events 7031 ("service terminated unexpectedly.
+* You set `ServiceBase.ExitCode` to > 0 and _don't_ call `ServiceBase.Stop()` but just exit the application: event 7031 ("service terminated unexpectedly.
 It has done this N time(s).
 The following corrective action will be taken") will be logged, your service's recovery actions will be executed.

 I prefer the latter, so that's what this library does.